muratukel/8WeekSQLChallange/Case Study #3/A. Customer Journey.md

 limit 20;
 ```

---1st customer starts the starter package 1 week after starting the free plan per month
-	-- has become a member by making a payment.
+--1st customer starts the starter package 1 week after starting the free plan per month has become a member by making a payment.

 --2nd customer started the free plan and automatically switched to the annual pro plan.

 --3rd customer automatically switched to basic after a 7-day free trial.

---4th customer after the free trial in a period of approximately 3 months
-	--canceled his membership by staying on the basic plan.
+--4th customer after the free trial in a period of approximately 3 months canceled his membership by staying on the basic plan.

---5th customer automatically switched to basic plan after their free trial
+--5th customer automatically switched to basic plan after their free trial permitted.
-	--permitted.

---6th customer automatically switches to the basic plan after the free trial, but in the new year
-	--Cancels his/her membership after 2 months on the basic plan.
+--6th customer automatically switches to the basic plan after the free trial, but in the new year Cancels his/her membership after 2 months on the basic plan.

---7th customer switches to the basic plan after a 7-day free trial and stays on the basic plan for approximately 3 months
-	--then switched to the pro plan.
+--7th customer switches to the basic plan after a 7-day free trial and stays on the basic plan for approximately 3 months then switched to the pro plan.
 The unlimited video experience seems to have worked well for the customer.

---8th customer automatically upgrades to the basic plan after the free trial and stays on the basic plan for 2 months
-	--switches to the pro plan after it stays.
+--8th customer automatically upgrades to the basic plan after the free trial and stays on the basic plan for 2 months switches to the pro plan after it stays.

 When considering the scenarios involving customers' transitions and cancellations after the free trial period, we encounter different situations.
 Some customers have converted to a starter package by making monthly payments after starting with the free plan, while others have automatically switched to an annual pro plan.
 One